El Patrón

-El Patrón is the third studio album by Puerto Rican singer-songwriter Tito El Bambino, released on March 24, 2009, by Universal Music Latino.
+El Patrón is the third studio album by Puerto Rican singer and songwriter Tito El Bambino, released on March 24, 2009, by Universal Music Latino.
 It was produced primarily by Monserrate with other contributions by Nérol, Marioso, Mambo Kingz, among others.
 El Patron was nominated for a Lo Nuestro Award for Urban Album of the Year.
-It also received a nomination for the Billboard Latin Music Award for Latin Rhythm Album of the Year in 2010.It sold 300,000 copies worldwide.
+It also received a nomination for the Billboard Latin Music Award for Latin Rhythm Album of the Year in 2010.
+It sold 300,000 copies worldwide.

 Critical reception

-In a mostly positive review, Allmusic writer, Jason Birchmeier says the album "finds him developing as an artist and experimenting with different styles without abandoning his reggaeton roots."
-He also went on to say that the album is a "solid effort filled with lots of good songs and a few excellent ones."
-He called "El Amor" the "most obvious stylistic experiment" and the "primary highlight" and said that it "showcases Tito's singing ability."
+In a mostly positive review, AllMusic writer, Jason Birchmeier says the album "finds him developing as an artist and experimenting with different styles without abandoning his reggaeton roots".
+He also went on to say that the album is a "solid effort filled with lots of good songs and a few excellent ones".
+He called "El Amor" the "most obvious stylistic experiment" and the "primary highlight", and said that it "showcases Tito's singing ability".